tughi/recode/Thoughts.md

 > **NOTE**: Parameter labels are part of the generated function name, like: *panic*, *panic__at*, *panic__at__unexpected_keyword* and *panic__at__unexpected_token*.
-There cannot be two functions having the same name and exactly the same parameter.
+There cannot be two functions having the same name and the same sequence of parameter labels.

 ## Generic functions